 4. Flexible options

 The flexibility that is afforded to LLC members is one key reason why you may consider this business structure for your start-up.
+First of all, you can name your LLC pretty much anything you like.
+You can also have a DBA (doing business as) name – which can be different from your legal name.
 An LLC allows your business to be run by as many or as few managers as you like, whether they’re members or non-members.

 You can choose to have all of your members share responsibility for day-to-day operations, designate just one or two managers, or hire a non-member manager.
 (4)

 If you’d like to retain sole ownership of your business, your LLC can be registered with one member.